csvpath/csvpath/csvpath/matching/functions/line_number.md

 `line_number()` returns the physical index of the line that is currently being considered.
 It includes blank lines, lines that have delimiters but no values, unscanned lines, etc. If you look at the lines in a CSV as being in a list, `line_number()` is the index of your current line.

 The topic of counts vs. pointers is more interesting than you might think.
 At a high level, a count is a 1-based experience and a pointer is a 0-based location.
-CsvPath naming is to use `count` for counting and p`number` for pointing.
+CsvPath naming is to use `count` for counting and `number` for pointing.

 ## Examples